 With temperatures dropping and the nights drawing in, we're using a dedicated fleet to tackle leaves on the line.

-Thousands of tonnes of leaves fall on the railway each autumn so we're doing everything we can to reduce delays and get passengers home safely and on time.
+Thousands of tonnes of leaves fall on the railway each autumn so we're doing everything we can to reduce delays and get you home safely and on time.

 See our specialist kit in action:

 This means train drivers must slow down earlier for stations and signals to avoid overshooting them.
 They must also accelerate more gently to avoid wheel spin.
-All this can increase journey time and lead to delays for passengers.
+All this can increase journey time and lead to delays.

 Build-up of leaf mulch can also make it harder for our signallers to detect a train’s location, causing delays when subsequent trains are unable to proceed until the train in front moves further up the line.